The Levelwise Finite Generation of Free Tambara Functors: Finite Generation for Dedekind Groups

 Now suppose $L \leq G$.
 It is clear from definition that every irreducible polynomial in $T(G/L)$ is either in $T^0(G/L)$ or is of the form $\Tr_K^L(x)$ for some $x \in T(G/K)$, $K \lneq L$.
 By Frobenius reciprocity, $\Res_L^G(y)$ where $y \in T(G/G)$ acts by multiplication on $\Tr_K^L(x)$ via

 so it follows that as a $T(G/G)$-module, $T(G/L)$ is generated by $T^0(G/L)$ and modules isomorphic to quotients of $T(G/K)$ for $K \lneq L$.
 By assumption, the $T(G/K)$ are all finite $T(G/G)$-modules, so it suffices to show that the $T(G/G)$-module generated by $T^0(G/L)$ in $T(G/L)$ is contained in some finite $T(G/G)$-module as well.
-But $T^0(G/L)$ is a finite type $\Z$-algebra, so it generates a finite type subalgebra over $T(G/G)$ in $T(G/L)$.
+But $T^0(G/L)$ is a finite-type $\Z$-algebra, so it generates a finite-type subalgebra over $T(G/G)$ in $T(G/L)$.
 Since this subalgebra is integral over $T(G/G)$ by Lemma \ref{lem:integral} again, it must be finite over $T(G/G)$, completing the proof. \end{proof}